sourcegraph/sourcegraph-public-snapshot/test/e2e2/README.md

 They use the Selenium Remote Driver, which means the Selenium driver and web browser run as a separate service from the test runner.

 When running in dev, the Selenium Docker image includes a VNC server, which lets you, the developer, connect a VNC client to the see exactly which actions the tests are running in the browser.

+## Why can't I run them against a development server?

+The end-to-end tests will not work against a development build because it relies on the existence of a webpack server running on localhost in the same machine as the browser.
+It's possible to rig this up, but it involves changing some environment variables to make it so the development server is running not on `localhost`, but on some other hostname, which will need to be mapped to the appropriate IP in the Selenium container.

+Anyway, we should be running the end-to-end tests in an environment as close to production as possible, so it's better to just run them against a production build.

 ## Why are they written in Python?